milafrerichs/new-mila-frerichs/content/newsletter/weekly-notes.md

 ![](https://res.cloudinary.com/civicvision/image/upload/f_auto,q_auto,w_auto,dpr_auto,c_limit/milafrerichs.com/newsletter/data-viz/atlas-of-moon.jpg)

+Stunning visuals from the moons of the galaxy.
+I especially like the feature where you overlay known countries or regions to get a sense of the scale.

 [https://www.nationalgeographic.com/science/2019/07/the-atlas-of-moons/](https://www.nationalgeographic.com/science/2019/07/the-atlas-of-moons/ "https://www.nationalgeographic.com/science/2019/07/the-atlas-of-moons/")

 ## [New Tool: **TheyDrawIt!: An Authoring Tool for Belief-Driven Visualization**]()

 ![](https://res.cloudinary.com/civicvision/image/upload/f_auto,q_auto,w_auto,dpr_auto,c_limit/milafrerichs.com/newsletter/data-viz/draw-it.gif)

 Geat research by the _Midwest Uncertainty (MU) Collective from_ Jessica Hullman (Northwestern) & Matthew Kay (UMichigan).
 The tool looks very promising.
-Still in the early phases and only works with linecharts and only GoogleSheets but still good progress.
+Still in the early phases and only works with linecharts and only GoogleSheets, but still good progress.
 Would love to see more research into data viz recall.

 > _We found that when users had the ability to draw their expectations and see them against the observed data, they **recalled the data 20–25% more accurately** a short time later._